facebookresearch/ParlAI/docs/source/tutorial_quick.rst

   python examples/display_model.py -t babi:task10k:1 -m parrot

-You'll notice the model is always outputting the index for the "unknown" token.
+You'll notice the model is always outputting the "unknown" token.
 This token is automatically selected because the dictionary doesn't recognize any tokens, because we haven't built a dictionary yet.
 Let's do that now.